TheSonOfThomp/AdamThompson/Portfolio/markdown/noom.md

 	<a target='_blank'>
 		<img src='../includes/portfolio_images/noom/noom_logging.jpg'>
 	</a>
-<figcaption>The chaotic flowchart that is the existing solution</figcaption>
+<figcaption></figcaption>
 </figure>

 ##Problem
 ###Getting where you want to go

-By observing users' behaviour through sites like usertesting.com, we got to see what they did (and didn’t do) in the app.
+By observing users' behaviour we were able to see trends in what users would do.
 One of the biggest issues we saw was that users were having difficulty navigating between different views in the food logging flow.
-Users were unsure of what to do, and there was a lot of guessing going on to navigate between views.
-People weren't noticing the buttons to change views, back buttons didn't work the way they expected them to, and the UI changed depending on the entry case.
+Users were unsure of what to do, and there was a lot of guessing to navigate between views.
+People weren't noticing certain buttons, or they didn't work the way they expected them to, and the UI changed depending on the entry case.

 <figure class='folio_image video' id='img2'>
 	<iframe src="https://player.vimeo.com/video/157767468" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 	<figcaption>I want to log a meal.
 That little check mark in the right corner — can I click it?
 And if I do, where does it take me, and how can I get back?
 The arrow button in the left corner — where does is take me? </figcaption>
 </figure>

 I made flowcharts of the existing workflow to better understand why the app wasn't matching our users' conceptual model.
 After drawing this, I could see why users would get confused.
 The *back* button on the _search_ view behaved the same as the *check* button (...sometimes.
 There were some cases where this didn't happen).
-Additionally, different entry cases created subtly different behaviour, further contributing to the confusion.
+Additionally, different entry cases created different flows, further contributing to the confusion.
 It was clear that this chaotic workflow would need to be ironed out.

 <figure class='folio_image' id='img2'>
 	<a target='_blank'>